saswatdixit/HandShot/README.md

 **HANDSHOT** is a computer-vision-powered aim training game that lets you aim and shoot using your **hand in front of a webcam**.

 Instead of a mouse, HANDSHOT uses real-time hand landmark tracking to control an on-screen crosshair.
-Players can aim with their index finger, shoot using a pinch gesture, and interact with the game using additional hand gestures...
+Players can aim with their index finger, shoot using a pinch gesture, and interact with the game using additional hand gestures.

 > **Point.
 Pinch.
 Shoot.
 Improve.**